CodingItWrong/codingitwrong.com/_drafts/xp-made-me-a-better-person.md

 ## 5. "Different people and situations have different needs."

-At the start of 2017 I spent six months to Big Nerd Ranch's iOS team.
+At the start of 2017 I spent six months on Big Nerd Ranch's iOS team.
 I knew the iOS team didn't have quite the same level of automated testing as the web team, and I was curious why.
 I resisted the temptation to think that I would be the hero who would help them step up their testing, because I quickly realized what a ridiculously arrogant idea that would be.
 Big Nerd Ranch is one of the most well-respected iOS consultancies I know, so it would be foolish for me to assume I would show up and save the day.

 I asked quite a few members of the iOS team why there wasn't as much testing in iOS as on the web.
 They had a lot of helpful observations, so I wanted to put them to the test to see if I would be convinced.
 Sure enough, after two projects and several attempts on my part, I became convinced that in the context of the iOS apps BNR builds, the cost/benefit ratio of testing is much more costly than on the web.
 (I'll write more about why this is in a future post.)